matt-w-rees/website-v4/content/about/_index.md

 title: about
 ---

 I am a PhD candidate with the [Quantitative and Applied Ecology group](https://qaeco.com) at the University of Melbourne.
-My research aims to understand the outcomes of conservation threat-management interventions, particularly predator control.
+My research aims to understand outcomes of conservation threat-management interventions, with a particular focus on invasive predator control.

 [1]: ahadsfsa.com